-'''

 su

 Password: root-password

-'''

-Caution

-As the root user, you can adversely affect your operating environment if you are unaware of the effects of the commands that you use.
-If you are a relatively inexperienced UNIX user, limit your activities as the root user to the tasks described in this manual.

-Step 3 Using a UNIX editor, open the inetd.conf file:
+As of th s the root user, you can adversely affect your operating environment if you are unaware of the effe the commands that you use.
+If you are a relatively inexperienced UNIX user, limit your activities e root user to the tasks described in this manual.
+U sing a UNIX editor, open the inetd.conf file: /e etc/inetd.conf In the inetd.conf file, ensure that this line appears: tf tp dgram udp6 wait root /usr/sbin/in.tftpd -s /tftpboot If the line begins with a # sign, delete it, and save the changes.
+Eı nsure that this directory exists: /t ftpboot If not, then create this directory.

-/etc/inetd.conf

-Step 4 In the inetd.conf file, ensure that this line appears:

-tftp dgram udp6 wait root /usr/sbin/in.tftpd -s /tftpboot

-If the line begins with a # sign, delete it, and save the changes.

-Step 5 Ensure that this directory exists:

-/tftpboot

-If not, then create this directory.
 Also ensure the directory has write permissions (777).

-Step 6 If you will be accessing more than one type of file (route, GTT, or MLR address table files,) you must create subdirectories, for example:

-'''

-/tftpboot/route

-/tftpboot/gtt

-/tftpboot/atbl

-'''

-Step 7 Restart the inetd process:

-a.
-As the root user, enter:

-'''

-ps -ef | grep inetd

-'''

-Output should be similar to:

-'''

-root 157 1 0 Oct 21 ?
-0:00 /usr/sbin/inetd -s

-'''

-b.
-To find the process ID for inetd, enter:

-'''

-ps -e -o pid,comm | grep inetd

-'''

-Output should be similar to:

-'''

-157 /usr/sbin/inetd

-'''

-c.
-To restart the inetd process, enter:

-'''

-kill -HUP 157

-'''

-Where 157 corresponds to the output integer returned in Step b.

-- Step 8 Within the /opt/CSCOsgm/bin directory, set the staging directory with these commands.
-For: - Route table files, use the mwtm routedir command (see mwtm routedir, page B-102). - GTT files, use the mwtm gttdir command (see mwtm gttdir, page B-86). - MLR address table files, use the mwtm atbldir command (see mwtm atbldir, page B-78).
+If cr you will be accessing more than one type of file (route, GTT, or MLR address table files,) you m eate subdirectories, for example: /t /t /t ftpboot/route ftpboot/gtt .ftpboot/atbl Re estart the inetd process: a.
+As the root user, enter: ps -ef grep inetd Output should be similar to: root 157 1 0 Oct 21 ?
+0:00 /usr/sbin/inetd -s b.
+To find the process ID for inetd, enter: ps -e -o pid,comm grep inetd Output should be similar to: 157 /usr/sbin/inetd C. To restart the inetd process, enter: kill -HUP 157 Where 157 corresponds to the output integer returned in Step b.
+W ithin the /opt/CSCOsgm/bin directory, set the staging directory with these commands.
+For: • Route table files, use the mwtm routedir command (see mwtm routedir, page B-124). • GTT files, use the mwtm gttdir command (see mwtm gttdir, page B-111).
+MLR address table files, use the mwtm atbldir command (see mwtm atbldir, page B-101).